JimEv87/MS3/README.md

 - An easy to use search bar for finding a specific recipe
 - Each recipe displays key info (Dish Name, Image, Prep Time and Cook Time) and also acts a link to a full recipe page for the recipe selected.
 - A clear and uncluttered layout allows the recipes themselves to take full focus.
+- A 'glowing' call to action button to encourage users to Sign Up.

 #### Recipe Page